manegron/cookbook-barnyard2/README.md

 # Barnyard2 Cookbook

-cookbook to install and configure barnyard2 service in redborder environments
+cookbook to install and configure barnyard2 service in redborder environments test

 ### Platforms